siriusctrl/UniPublic/CS/week8.md

     - It's true, but does not always apply (refer to BGP)
 - Sink Tree

-  - The optimality principle means that a set of optimal routes from all sources form a tree rooted at the destination
+- It is a type of spanning tree
+  - Shortest path we could get from any node to another node.
   - ![image-20190507105558021](assets/image-20190507105558021.png)
 - Shortest path algorithms